-Symptoms of an infection include pain or burning and a constant urge to urinate from a urinary tract irritation.
+The most common reason to get a clean catch urine sample is to test for a urinary tract infection (UTI).
+Symptoms of a UTI include pain or burning and a constant urge to urinate.
 Even if you have no overt symptoms, your doctor may request a urine culture as part of a complete physical.

-- unusual infections of bladder or kidney
+- unusual infections of the bladder or kidney

 - stress incontinence